Three men guided millions through horror of Sept. 11, 2001

 “The three of us were known because we had taken the country through other catastrophes and big events,” Brokaw recalled this summer.
 “The country didn’t have to, if you will, dial around to see who knew what.”

-Each man was in New York that morning.
-They rushed to their respective studios within an hour of the first plane hitting the World Trade Center at 8:46 a.m.
+Each man was in New York that morning and rushed to their respective studios within an hour of the first plane hitting the World Trade Center at 8:46 a.m.

-Was it a terrible accident?
-The second plane bursting into the towers with a ball of flame, and scary reports from the Pentagon, answered that question but left many more.

-Initial network reports were handled by journalists of considerable reputation: Katie Couric, Matt Lauer, Bryant Gumbel, Charles Gibson, Diane Sawyer.
-Yet there was an unmistakable sense that the first string had arrived when Brokaw, Jennings and Rather took over.

 “It was clear that it was an attack on America,” says Marcy McGinnis, who was in charge of breaking news at CBS that day.
-“You want the most experienced person in that chair because they bring so much.
-They bring all of their life experience, they bring all of their anchoring experience.”
+“You want the most experienced person in that chair because they bring so much.”

 It’s hard to convey the confusion and anxiety they stepped into.
-At one point Brokaw wondered aloud whether damage to the towers would be so severe they would have to be taken down.
-Yet viewers could see that, moments earlier, most of one tower had already collapsed.
+The unbelievable was happening.

 Those are usually duties handled by politicians who take to the airwaves at the first sign of a wildfire, hurricane, pandemic or some other disaster.
-Yet government leaders were kept out of sight for much of Sept.
-11 until it was clear the attack was over.
+Yet government leaders, including President George W. Bush, were kept out of sight for much of the day until it was clear the attack was over.

-Until late afternoon, President George W. Bush stayed in the air on Air Force One; then-primitive communications captured TV signals only intermittently, allowing the president to watch broadcast TV only when the plane flew over big cities.

-The president’s absence accentuated the importance of the television anchors and, in fact, led to anger by some members of the Bush administration toward Jennings that lingers to this day.
-Egged on by Rush Limbaugh, they felt Jennings slighted Bush in the way that he pointed out that the president was out of sight for several hours during the crisis.
-Westin said Jennings was misinterpreted.

-Brokaw, who had just authored “The Greatest Generation,” a book about those who fought World War II, was instantly able to put the event into context: We were witnessing history, he explained, and not just news.
+Brokaw, author of the just-published “The Greatest Generation,” about those who fought World War II, was instantly able to put the event into context: We were witnessing history, he explained, and not just news.

-He called it the biggest attack on U.S. soil since the War of 1812, said the profile of Manhattan had changed forever, that day-to-day life would not be the same.
-“This has been a declaration of war on the United States,” he told viewers.

-Looking back, Brokaw says he felt it was his primary job to give viewers more than what they could see for themselves onscreen.
+He called it a declaration of war on the United States and said day-to-day life had changed forever.
+Looking back, Brokaw says it was his primary job to give viewers more than they could see for themselves onscreen.

 “Throughout my career, I was constantly trying to think, ‘What’s the big picture here?’” he says.
 “I think that was especially true that day.”